spider-rs/spider/spider/README.md

 Use `SPIDER_WORKER` env variable to adjust the spider worker onto a load balancer.
 The proxy needs to match the transport type for the request to fullfill.
 A WIP for support to handle http and https transparent proxies.

+Currently TLD and subdomains crawling is not supported when the feature is enabled.